 1. Fruit Fasting

 Most people cannot fast because they cannot stop eating at all!
 For people who need to munch on something all the time, I would suggest they start with Fruit Fasting.
 This means you can eat anything, anytime, but you need to restrict yourself to eating only fruits.
-If you want fast body cleansing, you can eat melons, apples, etc. If you feel hungry, you can eat bananas, avocados, etc.
+If you want fast body cleansing, you can eat melons, apples, etc. If you feel hungry, you can eat more filling fruits like bananas and avocados.

 Fruits are very cleansing to the body.
 After a few days, you will probably feel less drawn to your addicted food like coffee, candies, chips, etc. Some people still feel very hungry eating only fruits, so just do it as long as you can.
 I would however recommend One Day Minimum to achieve any results.